gmc-code/PC-microbit-micropython/docs/lessons/Errors.rst

 Import Errors
 ====================================================

-| A syntax error occur when the code language is not used proeprly.
+| A syntax error occur when the code language is not used properly.
 | The interpreter reports it in Mu editor when the **check** button is pressed.